Villa Pandola Sanfelice in Lauro

 Places of interest nearby

-The Villa is located in a particularly favorable position to make excursions to the places of major tourist interest in Campania; Caserta and its Royal Palace, Pompeii, Herculaneum, Oplonti, the Amalfi coast, are at most an hour's journey as well as the notable, although lesser known, Roman Amphitheater and Miterre of Santa Maria Capua Vetere, the Palaces and the Cathedral of Capua and the splendid Longobard Basilica of Santa Maria
+The Villa is located in a particularly favorable position for excursions to the places of major tourist interest in Campania; Caserta and its Royal Palace, Pompeii, Herculaneum, Oplonti, the Amalfi coast, are a maximum of one hour away as well as the notable, although less known, Roman Amphitheater and Mitreo di Santa Maria Capua Vetere, the Palaces and the Cathedral of Capua and the splendid Lombard Basilica of Santa Maria